gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Gradle team is pleased to announce Gradle 4.9.

-First and foremost, this version of Gradle features experimental new _lazy task API_.
-In a nutshell, the new tasks API allows builds to avoid the cost of creating and [configuring](userguide/build_lifecycle.html) tasks when those tasks will never be executed.

-Some Gradle tasks have converted to use this API, so you should see slightly faster configuration times just by upgrading.
-The benefits will improve as more plugins adopt this API.
-But _hold on_, it must be stressed that this API is [incubating](userguide/feature_lifecycle.html#sec:incubating_state) and may change in breaking ways before Gradle 5.0.
-However, your feedback is very welcome.
-Please read [this document](userguide/task_configuration_avoidance.html), try it out in non-production environments, and [file issues](https://github.com/gradle/gradle/issues) or [discuss with us](https://discuss.gradle.org).
-[Stay tuned](https://newsletter.gradle.com) for updates on this exciting new feature.

-Next, publishing tools get some more love: projects that publish auxiliary publications (e.g. test fixtures) through `maven-publish` and `ivy-publish` can now be [depended upon by other projects](https://github.com/gradle/gradle/issues/1061) in the same build.
+Publishing tools get some more love: projects that publish auxiliary publications (e.g. test fixtures) through `maven-publish` and `ivy-publish` can now be [depended upon by other projects](https://github.com/gradle/gradle/issues/1061) in the same build.
 There is also a [new Publishing Overview chapter](userguide/publishing_overview.html) in the user manual and updates throughout the documentation regarding publishing artifacts using Maven and Ivy.

 On to the Kotlin DSL, which reaches version 0.18.4 included in this distribution of Gradle.